Joeseph-M/Job-careers-website-v2/README.md

 # Job-board_careers_website
-Website for job applicants and employers to post jobs
+Website for job applicants to see and apply for job as well as a portal for employers to post jobs